Manhattanville University

 Location: Purchase, New York

-Manhattanville College offers a small, suburban campus located along the
+Manhattanville University offers a small, suburban campus located along the

 Hudson River, about 45 minutes from New York City.
 Ranked in the top 15% of Most Diverse Colleges in the U.S., the student population participates in small classes centered around collaboration and civic engagement.